octopart/api-excel-add-in/README.md

 ## Excel Functions
-The following functions are available through the Add-In.
-You can also access the guide to each argument by clicking the Function Wizard after you’ve selected any function.
+The following functions are available through the Add-in.
+You can also access the guide to each argument by clicking the Function Wizard after you've selected any function.
 Keep in mind that across most functions, the mpn_or_sku field is required; all other fields are optional.
 ![](docs/using.png?raw=true)

-The first function that you’ll need to use to activate the Add-In is:
+The first function that you'll need to use to activate the Add-in is:

 `=OCTOPART_SET_APIKEY("_apikey_")`

-‘_apikey_’ refers to your unique api key as provided by [Octopart](https://octopart.com/my/api).
-When you've entered it (e.g., =OCTOPART_SET_APIKEY("00000000-0000-0000-0000-000000000000@example.com") the result will read: `Octopart Add-In is ready`.
-Your api key is used to track your usage of the Add-In.
+'_apikey_' refers to your unique api key as provided by [Octopart](https://octopart.com/my/api).
+When you've entered it (e.g., =OCTOPART_SET_APIKEY("00000000-0000-0000-0000-000000000000") the result will read: `Octopart Add-In is ready`.
+Your api key is used to track your usage of the Add-in.

 From here on, the world is your oyster: